 Holly Jones (@dochpjones)

-Full-time mom and most-of-the-time Assistant Professor.
+Full-time mom and most-of-the-time Associate Professor.
 I have worked on ecosystem restoration and island conservation…longer than I care to admit.
 Falling in the Bering Sea is just one of my many talents.